 How to scarify your lawn?

 If you’ve not already done so, April is the ideal time to tackle scarification.
 Scarifying pulls moss and dead matter out of the base of your lawn.
 It lets the air flow around the plant and helps with drainage.
 Just like a good spring clean.

 I like to aerate in spring and autumn.
-My lawn is used all year round shared by dogs, grandchildren, grown up kids, a chicken and a muntjack deer.
+Lawns are shared all year round by dogs, grandchildren and grown up kids.
 It doesn’t take long for the soil to get compacted.
 Compacted soil is hard for roots to grow into and it doesn’t soak up rainwater particularly well.
-Aeration improves the soil and make sure that when I apply lawn feed it won’t just run off the surface.
+Aeration improves the soil and makes sure that when I apply lawn feed it won’t just run off the surface.

 I’m not a big fan of using chemicals in the garden.
 I certainly don’t see any point in applying them willy-nilly whether they are needed or not.
 So for me, one of those “weed and feed” products is a no-no. I prefer to dig weeds out whenever possible.
 If there are too many unwanted plants to uproot, use a glyphosate stick or something similar to treat them individually.

 Good lawn care will make it harder for weeds to establish so make sure you keep up to date with your mowing and feeding regimes.

 If you scarify your lawn regularly, moss in your lawn shouldn’t be a problem.
 However I’ve included in our April lawn care tips because it can be a devil to control.

 If moss is a major problem in your lawn, now is a good time to apply Ferrous (Iron) Sulphate to your lawn.
 Scarify first to get rid of most of the moss, and then sprinkle on the Iron